-Iraq’s Yazidis gather to celebrate the first New Year following the defeat of ISIS in northern Iraq
+Iraq’s Yazidis gather to celebrate the first New Year since defeat of ISIS in northern Iraq

-The normally quiet road that winds up the mountain valley was crowded with cars slowly inching their way towards the parking lot as lines of people eagerly hiked upwards on foot towards Lalish, the holiest temple of the Yazidi faith.
-Located approximately sixty kilometres north of the city of Mosul, the holy site is where Iraq’s Yazidis have for centuries gathered each April to celebrate Sere Sal, the Yazidi New Year as it’s called in the Kurmanji language.
+The typically quiet road that winds up the mountain valley was crowded with cars inching their way towards the parking lot as lines of people eagerly hiked towards Lalish, the holiest temple of the Yazidi faith.
+Located approximately sixty kilometres north of the city of Mosul, the holy site is where Iraq’s Yazidis have for centuries gathered each April to celebrate the Yazidi New Year, or Sere Sal as it’s called in the Kurmanji language.
 Those celebrations came to an abrupt and brutal halt when Islamic State militants captured the Yazidi heartland of Sinjar in August 2014.
 With the defeat of ISIS however, the ancient festivities and long held traditions could finally be resumed.

 Groups of young women dressed in white with black headdresses draped in gold chatted playfully as they made their way up the hill surrounded by equally cheerful young men and families.
 According to the Yazidi calendar, Sere Sal is celebrated on the first Wednesday of April.
 Followers of the monotheistic faith believe that each April, Tawuse Melek, the Peacock Angel, descends from heaven to bless the Earth with fertility.

 An ethnoreligious group, indigenous to the historical region of Upper Mesopotamia, the majority of Yazidis now reside in northern Iraq.
 Throughout their history, the Yazidi people have been the victims of multiple genocides, surviving several attempts of cultural and religious eradication.
 When ISIS militants seized control of most of northern Iraq in 2014, Iraq’s Yazidi population once again became the target of persecution, genocide, and the enslavement of their women and girls.